 Unfortunately, not every business takes full advantage of the holidays.
 They run their eCommerce store just like any other day, failing to recognize their customers’ seasonal needs.
 By not fulfilling what the customer wants and communicating the right message, businesses fail them and lose out on potential increases in revenue.

 Today, we can apply foundational principles to meet the needs of our customers and make the most sales we can.
 It starts with communicating the right message.
 Through effective planning, we can achieve the best eCommerce holiday marketing results.
 Our marketing strategy consultants have listed some ways to get started this holiday season.

 Invest in Your Promise

-Before developing the best marketing plan you can, it’s important to make sure you can actually deliver your promise.
+Before developing the best marketing plan you can, it’s important to make sure you can deliver your promise.
 Not only is it essential to make sure you can execute on what you commit to, but it’s also an essential step to the marketing process.
 By auditing your logistics and capabilities, you can identify your strengths and value proposition to promote for holidays.

 Certain perks or logistics suddenly become much more important during an important holiday.
 For example, those who celebrate Christmas in December will make almost their entire purchasing decision on whether the item can arrive on time during a hectic delivery season.
 If it arrives a day after Christmas, you’ll get a high percentage of failed conversions.
 Make sure you optimize your processes as much as possible to fulfill all needs for holiday shoppers.